Welcome to Hall Health Center’s website!

 You are automatically eligible for many valuable health services, which are available at no further cost to UW Seattle campus students who pay the quarterly Services and Activities Fee along with their tuition.

-Brief Alcohol Screening and Intervention for College Students (BASICS) is a service for students who want to explore their alcohol use.
+Brief Alcohol Screening and Intervention for College Students (BASICS), a service for students who want to explore their alcohol use

 Referrals are easily made for services not available here, as we are part of UW Medicine, which includes the UW Medical Center, Harborview Medical Center, and nine UW Neighborhood Clinics in the Seattle area.

 University administrators, faculty, parents, spouses and partners do not have access to medical records.
-Medical information is released only with the patient's written consent, except as legally mandated in life-threatening emergencies and Washington State Law.
+Medical information is released only with the patient's written consent, except as legally mandated in life-threatening emergencies and under Washington State law.
 UW Medicine's Notice of Privacy Practices provides further guidance.

 Access to health care is easy, as appointments are usually available within 24 hours (same day whenever possible).
-Even without an appointment, you may be seen by one of our many medical providers or consulting nurses.
-See Your First Visit for more information.
+Even without an appointment, you may be seen by one of our consulting nurses.
+Click here for more information.